 At this point in your research, I'm sure you'd love for me to tell you: "Go to XYZ corporation and get their SCADA system.
 It's amazing, and it's going to be the best one for you."

-I can't possibly do that, because the SCADA systems are not supposed to be cookie-cutters.
+I can't possibly do that, because the SCADA networks are not supposed to be cookie-cutters.
 They should be customized to match your operation, so there's no way I could recommend something specific.
-What I can tell you, though, is a couple key things that you need to keep in mind when you're SCADA planning.
+What I can tell you, though, is a couple of key things that you need to keep in mind when you're SCADA planning.

 Also, what does the licensing look like?
 Do you have to pay extra for a certain number of devices?
 It's important to be aware of that when you're planning.

-Do you need to have certain protocols or transports to make sure that your new SCADA equipment can interact with everything else you've got?
+Do you need to have certain communication protocols or transports to make sure that your new SCADA equipment can interact with everything else you've got?
 Maybe you've got some gear already that uses a certain protocol.
 If so, your SCADA system better support it or you're going to be in trouble.

 The same thing goes for transport.
 Do you have legacy serial?
 Do all of your devices support IP?
 What do you have going on, and what will your vendor need to connect to when they set up your new SCADA system?

-Human-Machine Interface (HMI)
+Human-Machine Interface (HMI) - aka Master Station

 Similarly, if you want email alerts or text message alerts, make sure your system supports that.